Short-Term Disability (STD)

 How can I cancel my Short-Term Disability insurance benefits?

-If you would like to discontinue your coverage for Short-Term Disability, you may do so at any time by sending the PEF Membership Benefits Program a written request with your name, date, PEF Membership Identification Number (MIN), and signature to: PEF Membership Benefits Program, 10 Airline Drive, Suite 101, Albany, NY 12205.
+If you would like to discontinue your coverage for STD, you may do so at any time by sending the PEF Membership Benefits Program (PEF MBP) a written request with your name, date, PEF Membership Identification Number (MIN), and signature to the address found on the bottom of pefmbp.com, or you may email your information to PEF MBP Insurance.
 Please make sure you are specific about which type of insurance you wish to cancel.
 Cancellations are effective the day PEF MBP receives your request and deductions will be stopped on the next available payroll.
 PEF MBP will mail an acknowledgement letter that will include the effective date of your cancellation.
+The online insurance application is not an acceptable way to cancel coverage.
+If you have questions, please contact PEF MBP at (800) 767-1840, or (518) 785-1900, ext.
+243, opt.
+2.

 What is Long-Term Disability?

-Long-Term Disability (LTD) insurance provides a monthly benefit to someone who, due to a covered on-the-job or off-the-job illness or injury, is unable to work for an extended period of time.
+LTD insurance provides a monthly benefit if you are out of work longer than six (6) months, due to a covered disability that occurred on-the-job or off-the-job.
 All active, dues-paying members of PEF who work at least 17.5 hours per week on a regularly scheduled basis are eligible for this plan.
-The LTD plan offers 2 levels of coverage: 50% or 60% of your monthly income, up to $7,500 a month.
+The LTD plan offers two (2) levels of coverage: 50% or 60% of your monthly income, up to $7,500 a month.
 The LTD plan begins to pay benefits after a 6-month Elimination (waiting) Period.
 The LTD benefit is based on your base salary (excluding items like hazard pay and overtime) and does not take into account earnings from investments or savings plans.
-Once the Elimination Period ends and your claim is approved, you are eligible for monthly income for as long as you’re disabled, up to age 65.
-(Disabilities that start between the ages of 62 and 69 are covered from 1 to 3.5 years.
+Once the Elimination Period ends and your claim is approved, you are eligible for monthly income for as long as you’re disabled, up to the normal retirement age under the 1983 amendments to the Social Security Act.
+Disabilities that start between the ages of 60 and 69 are covered from 1 to 5 years.
 Disabilities that start at or after age 69 are covered for 12 months.
-Consult your insurance certificate for details.)
+Consult your insurance certificate for details.

 Are there offsets for Long-Term Disability insurance coverage?

-The LTD benefit is reduced or offset by benefit payments from other sources of income for which you may be eligible, such as:
+The LTD benefit is reduced or offset by benefit payments by other sources of income for which you may receive, such as:

 • Workers’ compensation